My name is Amy… I am a sugar and carbohydrate addict.

 I was taught about Low Carb High Fat and started to eat Low Carb High Fat.
 I went into withdrawal and I had to say goodbye to, and grieve for, the best friend that had turned into my worst enemy.
 I was loved and supported until I learnt to love and support myself.

-I soul searched; shone a light inwards – to confront all the skeletons in my cupboards.
+I soul searched; shone a light inwards – to confront all the skeletons in my cupboards, the eating disorders.
 I learnt to identify my feelings, then to feel those feelings – simply be with them – rather than bingeing and smashing myself to pieces on them.
 Days, weeks and months went by and I was getting clean from sugar and carb addiction.
 It was a miracle.
 I hadn’t been able to stay clean for five minutes in the past.
 I had arrived completely broken at Harmony – a zombie with no emotions: nothing going on behind my eyes.
 I was just pretending I was ‘ok’: that everything was ‘amazing’.
 But then why did I have tears in my eyes when I laughed?
 Why was I isolated in my head rather than present in the world, connected to others?
 Who was I?
 Where was I?
 What was I so afraid of?

 As I abstained from sugar and carbs the lights started returning in my eyes, my face started to soften, I started to glow, my body, mind, soul and heart changed.
 I started to come alive.
 I began to heal from within, physically, emotionally, spiritually and mentally.
 I exercised, stuck to my meal plan, shared my feelings, prayed, meditated, did written work, started to appreciate nature, went deeper doing trauma intensives, cried, laughed, screamed, let go, trusted, felt all my feelings and started to become a human being once more.
 I was Recovering Amy – someone who had been lost for many years.
 My heart began to open and I felt love for the first time.
 I started to come out of my head and into my body, into my heart.